Dotneteer/dotneteer.github.io/_posts/2017-01-05-vsxreloaded-part-5.md

 The code is pretty concise.
 The Managed Package Framework supports only tool window classes that derive from the `ToolWindowPane` class of the `Microsoft.VisualStudio.Shell` namespace.
 Within the shell the COM technology is used, and—accordingly—every COM object type must have its unique GUID.
 Here we specify this ID with the Guid attribute.
 In the constructor, we have to invoke the base class’s constructor with passing `null`.

+{: class="note"}
-_NOTE: The base class accepts a `System.IServiceProvider` object that the created window can use to obtain services from the shell.
+__Note__: The base class accepts a `System.IServiceProvider` object that the created window can use to obtain services from the shell.
 The Managed Package Framework implementation does not allow the tool window to add itself to the shell through services.
-Thus we need to pass null when invoking the constructor of the base class._
+Thus we need to pass null when invoking the constructor of the base class.

 With the `Caption` property, we can set the title of the tool window.
 The `Content` property defines an object that can handle the UI of the window.
 We set it to a new instance of `WelcomeToolWindowControl`, which is a WPF user control instance.

+{: class="note"}
-_NOTE: The `Content` property’s value is a `System.Object`.
+__Note__: The `Content` property’s value is a `System.Object`.
 The Managed Package Framework checks the run time type of the value against several alternatives to display the UI of the tool window.
 A WPF `UIElement` is one of these options.

 ### The Tool Window UI